isaDue99/SPAC-week9/tests/NOTES.md

 # changes from initial fork of codebase (aside from tests)

 - Controller.py:1: changed ```from Polar_File_Handler import FileHandler``` to ```from File_Handler import FileHandler``` since polar_file_handler is missing an import
+    - changed this back and added xlxswriter to requirements.txt

 # tests